zrajani/Capstone_Project_Lambton_Fall_2020-EMBT/README.md

 ### Programming Language Used: C/C++ along with Python (iff No C/C++ Language Support Avaliable)

-<h4>This repository is still on a way and will see many more updates in the future
+<h4>This Project was sucessfully demonstrated on December 14, 2020 and completed on December 22, 2020 thus further on no updates will be made to codes unless required